 Team leaders are notified of their status in the competition by 11:59 p.m. on Friday, March 9, 2018.
 Teams moving on to the next round of competition are provided with feedback on their materials.

 Team leaders must confirm their intent to attend Competition Day by 4:00 p.m. on Monday, March 19, 2018.
-Team leaders must also submit a final version of the executive summary.
+Team leaders may also submit a final version of the two-page executive summary.

 Draper Business Plan Competition

 The final two rounds of competition are held at Smith College, where semi-finalist teams showcase their ventures and vie for an opportunity to deliver a 90-second pitch to the panel of judges.
 Judges evaluate teams as real-world start-ups soliciting funds from early stage investors.